When is it offered?

 Malala (Yousafzai).
 She’s a young woman leader but what she sacrificed and went through in women and girls’ education is “sheroic.”

 I think Shondra Rhimes is a good contemporary one.
 We’ve been talking a lot about her in class.
 We watch this clip and she talks about how she hasn’t really broken the glass ceiling because she doesn’t have any cuts; it’s the women who came before her and she was able to just go through it.
-She is a mom so she talks about how to negotiate that with a career.
+She is a mom so she talks about how to negotiate that while having a thriving career.
 She’s so much about breaking stereotypes and building diversity and equity.
 I see students really resonating with her message, in part because she’s broken so many barriers.

 My personal “shero” is Michelle Obama.
 She’s all about empowering the community, reaching those that maybe have been left behind, bringing them to the table, providing a space for voices that have historically and continually been marginalized and ignored.
-She was vice president at a medical center while raising two girls while Barrack Obama was traveling a lot.
+She was vice president at a medical center while raising two girls while Barack Obama was traveling a lot.
 Probably because I’m a mom, too, that really hits home.
 It’s very difficult to rise up the ranks when you have family obligations.

 “My hope is that they identify their strength as student leaders and see themselves somewhere at some point in the course in an accomplished woman leader.”